 Badiucao, a.k.a China’s Banksy, uses street art to critique the authoritarian CCP government and fight for the freedom of the people of China, Hong Kong and Taiwan.
 The film documents the artist’s dangerous journey in challenging China’s censorship and one-party policy, while living in exile in Australia and trying to keep his identity private.

-Sign up to iwonder to enjoy a 30-day free trial for unlimited streaming anytime, anywhere. iwonder can be accessed via web or mobile browsers, the iwonder app available on Google Play or the App Store, and AppleTV.
+With iwonder now available in Hong Kong, sign up to iwonder to enjoy a 30-day free trial for unlimited streaming anytime, anywhere. iwonder can be accessed via web or mobile browsers, the iwonder app available on Google Play or the App Store, and AppleTV.